sebfisch/java-data/content/docs/background/data.md

 in the nested classes.

-We have seen that it is possible to define algebraic datatypes in Java without using any of the features introduced with Java 17.
+We have seen that it is possible to define algebraic datatypes in Java without using any new features.
 However, the shown definitions have drawbacks that we will discuss later and they are quite verbose even if we omit advisable definitions for `equals`, `hashCode`, and `toString`.